 Graco FastAction Fold Jogger

-- Jogging travel system features air filled rubber tires that offer suspension for a smooth ride on any terrain
+- Air filled rubber tires offer suspension for a smooth ride on any terrain

 Graco’s done it again by creating an incredibly popular, versatile, and functional jogging/all-terrain stroller.
 The FastAction Fold Jogger has all the convenience features of a traditional stroller with the rugged performance of a fitness 3-wheeler.
 With air-filled rubber tires, you feel as if you float over bumps and rough terrain, and your baby feels comforted by the smooth movement.